 - Forms and Tools/Online Processes

-Procedure 2-74 provides instructions for coordinating the destruction of records that have met retention through the services of Asset Management.
+Procedure 2-74 provides instructions for coordinating the destruction of records that have met retention through the services of Central Receiving and Surplus.
 This procedure supports the management of UT Arlington records and information in accordance with UT System policy UTS115, Records and Information Management and Retention Policy and Research (HOP ADM 5-700).

-The University of Texas at Arlington has created this procedure to ensure that all university departments and employees are aware of the proper instructions for preparing records to be shredded via the vendor contracted by Asset Management.
+The University of Texas at Arlington has created this procedure to ensure that all university departments and employees are aware of the proper instructions for preparing records to be shredded via the vendor contracted by Central Receiving and Surplus.

-All UT Arlington departments who dispose of university records and information through the shredding vendor contracted by Asset Management.
+All UT Arlington departments who dispose of university records and information through the shredding vendor contracted by Central Receiving and Surplus.

 Website Address for This Procedure